Training and Events

 Practical Diploma in Primary Care Mental Health

-3 Days face to face teaching Thursdays London
+3 days face to face teaching on Thursdays in London

 12 Tuesday evenings in your own home via webinar.

 - Practical skills that work in a 10-minute consultation

 - Gain 50 hours CPD credits over 2 years

 - Comprehensive workbooks that support your CPD portfolio